Inedo/inedo-docs/Content/proget/feeds/powershell/proget-powershell-private-module-repository.md

 ```powershell
 New-ModuleManifest -Path "C:\Foobar\Foobar.psd1" -Author Inedo -Description "Contains functions that will write Foobar to the console and debug" -PassThru
 ```
 While building modules, consider how your team can adopt and leverage them.
-For tips on improving your team’s PowerShell skills and making modules more effective across your organization, see [Level Up Your Entire Team’s PowerShell](https://blog.inedo.com/powershell/level-up/) on the Inedo blog.
+You can read more about [making modules more effective across your organization](https://blog.inedo.com/powershell/level-up/) on the Inedo blog.

 ## Step 3: Publish Your Module to ProGet